A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 BIM strategy is the organized blueprint for everything that concerns BIM in your organization.
 As with BIM requirements, the nature of BIM strategy might vary heavily depending on the project’s goal, among other things.
 That being said, it is possible to discern three main steps that should be included in any BIM strategy document:

-- Assessment: This includes the organization’s evaluation, both internal and external.
-Internal evaluation determines the status of the company, and external evaluation is looking at the company’s performance on the market.
+- Assessment.
+Includes organization’s evaluation, both internal and external.
+Internal evaluation determines the status of the company and external evaluation is looking at the company’s performance on the market.
 The goal of the evaluation process is to determine which areas can be improved by using new technologies or processes such as BIM.
 Additionally, individual facilities within the organization can have their own missions to do their job while aiming to enhance their performance through those new technologies or processes.

-- Advancement and implementation: The implementation process is the final part of forming a proper BIM strategy, and it may differ greatly depending on a number of parameters, from the organization’s size to their expertise with BIM.
-Advancement strategy is also a part of this process, helping the company determine the correct approach to implementing the plan in question without cost escalations, broken deadlines, and such.
-Additionally, it’s also possible for an organization to benefit from forming a roadmap of the process to be able to visualize the key components of the plan and the order of their integration.
+- Advancement and implementation.
+Implementation process is the final part of forming a proper BIM strategy, and it may differ greatly depending on a number of parameters, from the organization’s size to their expertise with BIM.
+Advancement strategy is also a part of this process, helping the company to determine the correct approach to implement the plan in question without cost escalations, broken deadlines, and such.
+Additionally, it’s also possible for an organization to benefit from forming a roadmap of the process, to be able to visualise the key components of the plan and the order of their integration.

-Following a comprehensive planning procedure that includes the steps discussed above, a project manager can create a BIM strategy document that details the organization’s BIM integration process.
+Following a comprehensive planning procedure that includes multiple steps (as discussed above), it is possible for a project manager to create a BIM strategy document that details the process of BIM integration within the organization.

 Conclusion